-The mouse is not activated until you try to use it.
-If you do not see a mouse cursor, try clicking the mouse button and moving the mouse around.
-If the mouse still doesn't seem to be working, make sure you install the mouse driver before you start up the game.
-You can usually accomplish this by typing MOUSE <ENTER> from the MS-DOS prompt.
+If the mouse doesn't seem to be working, make sure you install the mouse driver before you start up the game.
+You can usually accomplish this by typing

+MOUSE <ENTER> from the MS-DOS prompt.
 If you get a "Bad command or file name" error, find out where the mouse driver lives on the disk or consult the documentation that came with your mouse and its driver software.
-If it still does not work after you have installed the mouse driver, try starting the game by typing ERIC XMOUSE.
+If it still does not work after you have installed the mouse driver, try starting the game by typing S301 XMOUSE.